 The little card explains Hanukkah and the dreidel letters, since we might be the only Jewish family in the school.

-By the way, the cookies are Martha Stewart’s sugar cookie recipe, but instead of brandy (which I don’t even own, but it sounds interesting as a cookie flavor enhancer) I used orange juice.
+By the way, the cookies are Martha Stewart’s sugar cookie recipe, but instead of the smidge of brandy (which I don’t own, but it sounds interesting as a cookie flavor enhancer) I used orange juice.